markschroeder77/OurGroceries.NET/README.md

 Only limited testing has been done on the library, but it seems to function correctly.
 (Could probably do with some more error handling)

-If you make any improvments, please submit a PR.
+If you make any improvements, please submit a PR.

 # Usage